NEW YORK STATE TEACHER

 Ans: reproduce

 Q.15.
-Which sentence best summarizes the amin idea of the passage?
+Which sentence best summarizes the main idea of the passage?

 Ans: Willard Wigan produces unique sculptures using materials and techniques that both amaze and delight those who see his works.